dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ### Definition of Terms ###

-This document uses the terms defined in [I-D.ietf-dots-requirements].
+This document uses the terms defined in [RFC8612].

 Scope           {#scope}